PGA Championship Betting Guide VA

 |2013||Jason Dufner||270||-10||Oak Hill - Rochester, NY|

 As you can see, scores have varied greatly depending on the venue.
-A trio of winners has hit paydirt while shooting a -8 for the event, while Jason Day came out on top in 2015 with a four-day tally of -20.
+A trio of winners have hit paydirt while shooting a -8 for the event, while Jason Day came out on top in 2015 with a four-day tally of -20.

 To bet online, you’ll need to create an account with the sportsbook of your choice.
 Signing up is easy, and the best course of action is to click through on our exclusive links to begin.